From RAG to Agentic RAG for Faithful Islamic Question Answering: Related Work

 \subsection{Benchmarking in Islamic Domain}

-General-purpose moral and trustworthiness evaluations establish that LLM behavior is highly sensitive to framing and can appear competent while remaining unreliable, motivating domain-grounded assessment beyond generic dilemmas \citep{jiao2025llm,abhishek2025beats}.
-Follow-on work in specialized, high-stakes settings (e.g., legal/medical ethics) emphasizes stricter correctness notions, risk-aware protocols, and evaluation designs that better reflect real deployment constraints \citep{shao2025when,hong2025towards,wei2025medethicsqa,jin2025medethiceval,hui2025trident}.
-In culturally situated contexts, multilingual studies show that moral judgments and alignment behavior vary substantially with language and data provenance, with recurring Western-dominance effects and representational bias \citep{naous2025on,guo2025care,agarwal2024ethical}.
-Within Islamic QA specifically, recent benchmarks and datasets begin to target fiqh-style reasoning, abstention, and culturally faithful evaluation, but consistently report gaps in Arabic performance and jurisprudential nuance \citep{atif2025sacred,bouchekif-etal-2025-qias,lahmar2025islamtrust,mubarak-etal-2025-islamiceval,elsafoury2025out,aljaji2025quranBenchmark,palmx2025}.
-These limitations motivate our focus on \emph{open-ended generative} Islamic QA with \emph{atomic single-gold} answers and strict LLM-as-a-judge grading to directly measure hallucination and abstention, rather than relying on MCQ/MRC-style proxies \citep{haas2025simpleqaverifiedreliablefactuality}.
+General-purpose evaluations of moral and trustworthiness show that LLM behavior is highly sensitive to framing and may appear competent while remaining unreliable, motivating the need for domain-grounded assessment beyond generic scenarios \citep{alkhalifa2025allms,abhishek2025beats,hassan-bhatti-etal-2025-cultranai,larabench}.
+Follow-on work in specialized, high-stakes settings (e.g., legal/medical ethics) emphasizes stricter correctness notions, risk-aware protocols, and evaluation designs that better reflect real deployment constraints \citep{shao2025when,hong2025towards,jin2025medethiceval,hui2025trident}.
+In culturally situated contexts, multilingual studies further show that moral judgments and alignment behavior vary substantially with language and data provenance, with recurring Western-dominance effects and representational bias \citep{naous2025on,guo2025care,agarwal2024ethical}.
+Within Islamic QA specifically, recent benchmarks and datasets begin to target fiqh-style reasoning, abstention, and culturally faithful evaluation, however, consistently report gaps in Arabic performance and jurisprudential nuance \citep{atif2025sacred,bouchekif-etal-2025-qias,lahmar2025islamtrust,mubarak-etal-2025-islamiceval,elsafoury2025out,aljaji2025quranBenchmark,palmx2025,tajrin-etal-2025-aya}.
+These limitations motivate our focus on \emph{open-ended} Islamic QA with \emph{atomic single-gold} answers and strict LLM-as-a-judge grading to directly measure hallucination and abstention, rather than relying on MCQ/MRC-style evaluations \citep{haas2025simpleqaverifiedreliablefactuality}.